capopaul/Public-Verilog-Design-Flow-And-Environment/README.md

 - Open a terminal and go to `./src/` directory.
 It contains all the verilog modules.
 - Open the example module `cd adder_example`.
 - The `./rtl` folder contains the behavior verilog files of the module.
 - The `./simulation` folder contains the simulation file for the rtl code.
-Open it `cd simulation`.
+Open it `cd simulation` and enter the test bench: `cd tb_full_behavior`.
+- The default flow used is modelsim.
+If you want to use modelsim flow, skip this step.
+If you want to use iverilog & gtkwave flow, replace the makefile:
+  - `rm Makefile`
+  - `cp ../../../../flow/iverilog/makefile_iverilog.mak Makefile`
+  - you might need to rename on the first line the test bench name.
 - Execute `make run` to run the test bench.
 - Execute `make rungui` to run the test bench and see the waveform with GTKwave form.
 - Execute `make clean` to remove the content of the simulation cache folder (`./simulation/cache/`).